12 Things To Do In Missouri That People Rave About - Karta.com

 6. Delve into History at the National World War I Museum and Memorial

-One of the most moving exhibits is the Paul Sunderland Bridge, which spans a field of 9,000 poppies, each representing 1,000 combatant deaths.
-This visual representation is a poignant reminder of the war's human cost.
-For those interested in the technological advancements of the time, the museum also houses an array of wartime machinery, from tanks to airplanes, providing a tangible connection to the past.
+A striking feature is the Paul Sunderland Bridge, set over a field of 9,000 poppies—each symbolizing 1,000 combatant deaths.
+This visual tribute serves as a moving reminder of the war’s human toll.
+The museum also showcases wartime machinery, including tanks and airplanes, providing a tangible connection to the technological advancements of the era.

 7. Enjoy a Day at Lake of the Ozarks